 Nearby, I’m psyched to check out Paretone, another towering slab in the Machaby and village of Arnad zones.
 The up to 12-pitch routes in the 5b-6c range (in French grades), or 5.9-5.11+ (YDS), make it a paradise for mere mortals like me.
 If you’re looking for harder pitches than that, this might not be the spot for you.
 You can also try out Gruviera, which can be seen from the road and has shorter routes ideal for beginners on nice rock in the 5 and 6 range.

-Pilastro Lomasti is perfect for seeing the sights
+2. Pilastro Lomasti: Perfect for seeing the sights

 Two Italian friends and I climbed a nearby formation, Pilastro Lomasti, years ago.
 You’ll find a dozen pitches on bolts ranging from 6a to 6c, or 7a to 7c.
 We were high above the river with the famous autostrada highway network below.
 What a day!

-Mellow routes at Placche di Oriana near an idyllic alpine village
+3. Placche di Oriana: Mellow routes near an idyllic alpine village

 Placche di Oriana features mellow, cruisy routes with 4s and 5s on this multi-pitch rock climbing wall.
 Oriana is near the beautiful alpine village of Champorcher in the Aosta Valley.
 You won’t want to miss the good food and coffee in this town!
 I’ve visited Champorcher in the winter for incredible ski touring in the shadow of Monte Rosa, but I haven’t explored the rock yet.